rejish7/MyResume/Readme.txt

 # Portfolio

 ## About Me
 I am a passionate backend developer who recently completed my internship, eager to contribute to innovative projects and continue growing in the tech industry.
 With a solid foundation in backend development and hands-on experience from my internship, I am ready to take on new challenges.

 ## Technical Skills
 - Languages: Python, PHP, JavaScript
-- Frameworks:  Django
+- Frameworks:  Django ,laravel
 - Databases: MySQL, PostgreSQL
 - Tools: Git, AWS
 - API Development: REST,